MicrosoftDocs/azure-stack-docs/AKS-Hybrid/restrict-ssh-access.md

 description: Learn how to restrict SSH access in AKS hybrid.
 author: sethmanheim
 ms.topic: how-to
-ms.date: 04/26/2023
+ms.date: 04/27/2023
 ms.author: sethm
-ms.lastreviewed: 02/21/2023
+ms.lastreviewed: 04/27/2023
 ms.reviewer: oadeniji

-# Intent: As an IT Pro, I want to ue Active Directory Authentication to securely connect to the Kubernetes API server with SSO credentials.
+# Intent: As an IT Pro, I want to restrict access to some IP addresses and CIDRs in AKS hybrid.
-# Keyword: secure connection to Kubernetes API server

 ---